Kaedyn Brielle Haynes -- Cameron

-CAMERON -- Little Miss Kaedyn Brielle Haynes, 4, of Cameron, passed away on Thursday April 2, 2020 at MUSC, Charleston.
+CAMERON -- Graveside services for Miss Kaedyn Brielle Haynes, 4, of Cameron, will be held at noon Saturday,

-Funeral arrangements are incomplete and will be announced later by Williams Funeral Home of Elloree.
-Online condolences
+April 11, 2020, at Brown Chapel AME Church Cemetery with the Rev. Dr. Harold O. Wilson, the pastor, officiating.

+As we adhere to COVID-19 precautions, the graveside services will allow for no more than 10 immediate family members.

 To plant a tree in memory of Kaedyn Haynes as a living tribute, please visit Tribute Store.